lookbook-hq/lookbook/docs/src/guide/config.md

 title: Configuration
 ---

-Lookbook uses your ViewComponent config so it normally doesn't need any additional configuration to know where to look for your components and preview classes etc. However there are a number of Lookbook-specific configuration options that you may want to use.
+Lookbook uses your ViewComponent config so doesn't need any additional configuration to know where to look for your components and preview classes.
+However there are a number of Lookbook-specific configuration options that you may want to use.

-{{ toc }}

 ## Configuring Lookbook